 Microbial rennet

 Moulds such as Rhizomucor miehei can produce proteolytic enzymes, which are then concentrated and purified in a fermenter to eliminate contaminants.
-The traditional belief was that these coagulants caused bitterness and reduced cheese yield, especially with long-term aging.
+The traditional belief was that these coagulants caused bitterness and reduced cheese yield, especially with long-term ageing.

 However, advancements in microbial coagulants, due to better characterization and purification of secondary enzymes, have resulted in the production of high-quality cheeses using microbial rennet.